rkuma183/wilsonmar.github.io/_posts/2016-05-18-jekyll-with-search.md

 <a name="AddPosts"></a>

-### Add posts #
+### Add new custom posts #

    NOTE: Content shown on Jekyll websites are defined as individual files within the <strong>_posts</strong> folder.
+   This is a key differentiator of Jekyll vs. WordPress, Drupal, and others that store content in a database.

+   Files in the _posts folder can be moved among different Jekyll themes.

 0. Use a text editor to open an .md file within the _posts folder.

-   Post files have file names ending with ".md" to designate markdown formatting.
+   Files names end with ".md" to designate markdown formatting.
    Jekyll processes such files into index.html files.

+   There are other formats, such as

    Some text editors can provide text highlighting based on the file extension.

    The three dashes in the first line begins the <a target="_blank" href="http://jekyllrb.com/docs/frontmatter/">
-   front matter"</a> which Jekyll processes.
+   "front matter"</a> which Jekyll processes.

    <pre>
    ---